kramse/kea-it-sikkerhed/systemsikkerhed/lektionsplan.md

 ### Goals

-The module is centered around ...
+The module is centered around the design and implementation of secure computer systems.
+ Topics include operating system (OS) security, capabilities, information flow control, and more.

 Teaching material will primarily be English, but the teaching will be in Danish.

 See more about the course in the official curriculum.